 New EU tyre label legislation came into effect on the 1st of November 2012 to help customers make an informed decision when buying tyres.
 The new tyre label contains information such as Fuel efficiency, Wet grip and External rolling noise.

-Find out about the new EU tyre label information for Kia cars.
+Find out about the UK Tyre Labelling Information for Kia cars.

 During winter, 48% of all car accidents in the UK are as a result of skidding.
 Winter tyres are designed and developed to outperform regular tyres in cold weather conditions.
 When the temperature drops below 7°C, braking distances on winter tyres in wet conditions are 10% less than summer tyres and braking distances on icy conditions are reduced by as much as 20%.
 Thanks to the specific winter tyre tread pattern design, the adhesion on dangerous wet, snowy and icy surfaces is maximised, improving grip and handling.